Cameras, Lenses, and a Filter Wheel Home

 This is the Atik-1HS.
 It is a ToUcam modified by substitution of a monochrome CCD chip and modified

 for long exposures.
-I have done the raw modification on it too, and it is working very well.
+I have done the raw modification on it too, and it is working very well, but has now been superseded by the DMK.

 This is the rear view of the Atik 16ic colour camera.

-This is the Starlight Express MX716.
+This is the Starlight Xpress MX716.
 It is a monochrome camera.

 My miscellaneous collection of lenses.
 A and B are SLR camera lenses, C is an SLR tele-adaptor lens, D is the eyepiece lens I use with my Olympus digital camera, and E is the adaptor ring which connects it to the camera.